dojo/meta/STYLE.md

 	}
 	```

-1. All variable declarations MUST use one `const` or `let` declaration per
+1. All variable declarations SHOULD use one `const` or `let` declaration per
 	variable.
 The exception to this rule is the initialization expression of
 	a `for` statement, and object/array destructuring (e.g. for imports).
 	This prevents variable declarations being lost inside long lists that may also include immediate assignments: